What the odor is not: Estimation by elimination: Results

-We numerically estimated the accuracy of our decoding scheme.
-First, we randomly chose the elements of a sensitivity matrix so that they were non-zero with probability $s$, i.e. ($P(S_{ij}>0)=s$).
-Fig.~\ref{fig:binaryScheme}c shows the probability of a correct estimate ($P(\hat{{\boldsymbol{c}}}={\boldsymbol{c}})$) as a function of the number of receptors $(N_{\rm R})$ for odors that contain on average $K=10$ odorants drawn from $N_L = 10000$ possibilities.
-When the number of receptors $N_{\rm R}$ is too low, the probability of correct decoding is zero.
-As the number of receptors increases, there is a transition to a region where recovery is nearly perfect, with probability approaching 1.
-The transition is sharp and occurs at $N_{\rm R}$ much smaller than the number of possible odorants ($N_{\rm L}$).
-Over a wide range of odor complexities ($K$) and numbers of responsive receptors ($s*N_{\rm R}$), our decoding scheme shows excellent performance ($P(\boldsymbol{\hat{c}}=\boldsymbol{{c}}) \approx 1$) (Fig.~\ref{fig:binaryScheme}d).
-Our analytical expression for the probability of correct decoding (SI Eq.~\ref{eq:correctest}) gives a good description of the numerical results, and an excellent estimate of the transition point between poor and excellent decoding (solid lines in Fig.~\ref{fig:binaryScheme}c,d; and SI Fig.~\ref{fig:binaryNumericsVsAnalytics}).
+We estimated our scheme's accuracy using sensitivity matrices with elements taken non-zero with probability $s$, i.e. ($P(S_{ij}>0)=s$).
+Fig.~\ref{fig:binaryScheme}c shows the correct estimate probability ($P(\hat{{\boldsymbol{c}}}={\boldsymbol{c}})$) as a function of the receptor number $(N_{\rm R})$ for odors containing on average $K=10$ odorants drawn from $N_L = 10000$ possibilities.
+When the number of receptors is low, the correct decoding probability is zero.
+As the number of receptors increases, we transition to a region where recovery is good.
+The transition is sharp and occurs when the number of receptors is much smaller than the number of odorants.
+Our scheme performs well over a range of odor complexities ($K$) and numbers of responsive receptors ($s*N_{\rm R}$), (Fig.~\ref{fig:binaryScheme}d).
+Our expression for the correct decoding probability (SI Eq.~S8 \cite{suppMat}) describes the numerical results well, and gives a good estimate of the transition between poor and good decoding as a function of odor complexity and receptor sensitivity (solid lines in Fig.~\ref{fig:binaryScheme}c,d; SI Fig.~S1 \cite{suppMat}).
+We will show that including noise reduces decoding accuracy, matching experiments, but the prediction of a sharp threshold between poor and good performance remains.